Whether a first time gardener or a seasoned veteran – there is nothing that compares to harvest time!

 2. Harvesting at the right time.

 Almost all vegetables are best harvested in the cool morning hours so that the crops are as crisp and stress-free as possible.
-We have all walked in the garden in the hot sun of a summer afternoon and watched the leaves wilting from the stress of the day.
-Well, much like your leaves – the fruits and vegetables on your vines and plants are under the maximum stress at that time as well – giving up much of their moisture and crispness to help handle the heat of the day.
+The fruits and vegetables on your vines and plants are under the maximum stress at mid day.
+Because of that, they give up much of their moisture and crispness.
 Picking in the early morning means that your veggies are at their peak of flavor, freshness and moisture content.

 If the early morning just isn’t possible – then try picking late in the evening when the plants have begun to recover.